hmsiccbl/screensaver-docs/admin/cherry-pick-request.md

   * Alternate "retired" "Library Screening Plate" copies will be shown, staff may then select from these and save the selections.
   * After selecting, these manually selected picks may be shown using the show "Manually selected" option.

+**Note about volumes available: Lab cherry picks are selected using the currently available volumes; volumes are not subtracted until the "reserve" step, below**
+* For this reason, if multiple cherry picks are in process for the same wells simultaneously, then the actual volume available may change before the picks are reserved.
+Screening staff should take care when provisioning multiple cherry pick requests with overlapping picks.

 ## Reserving selections and mapping to plates

-Once all unfulfilled screener cherry picks have been resolved, the lab cherry picks can be "reserved" by the system and then the destination cherry pick assay plate layouts can be generated.
+Once all unfulfilled screener cherry picks have been resolved, the lab cherry picks can be "reserved" by the system and mapped to destination a cherry pick assay plate layouts.
 * Once a pick is reserved, the volume removal will be recorded to the system and the a freeze/thaw record will be created for the library copy plate.
+* See [General setup](#general-setup) for information about how the "Keep source cherry pick plates together" and "Random plate well layout" settings affect how lab cherry picks are mapped to assay plates.

 To reserve, select the "Reserve selections and map to plates" option.

 ## Undoing reservations and lab cherry pick selections.

 After volumes have been reserved, it is possible to undo the volume depletion and the freeze/thaw record, using the "Cancel reservation and delete plating assignments" button.
 * Note that once a reservation is cancelled, there will be no record of the plate layout that was generated.
-Therefore, this option may not be used to swap one lab cherry pick selection for another, because the new plate layout may not match the old plate layout.
+Therefore, this option may not be used to swap one lab cherry pick copy selection for another, because the new plate layout will be generated again and will not match the old plate layout.
-* For this reason, it is important to verify the lab cherry pick selections before reserving them in the system.
+* For this reason, it is important to verify the lab cherry pick copy selections before reserving them in the system.
   * This is relevant if the recorded volumes in the system are inaccurate and must be visually verified.

 ## Cherry Pick Plates (follow-up assay plates)